akshaynayak212/NASSCOM-VSD-SoC-Design-Program/README.md

                  - **cd picorv32a**
                  - **ls -ltr**

-**picorv32a** contains files like config.tcl,sky130 tcl files,src, and newly created **runs** folderas shown in below image
+**picorv32a** contains files like config.tcl,sky130 tcl files,src, and new directory **runs** as been created by design setup asshown in below image
 <br>
 ![Screenshot from 2024-05-16 22-04-18](https://github.com/akshaynayak212/NASSCOM-VSD-SoC-Design-Program/assets/169296665/edede503-cb1c-4c86-a98c-ebf498e0a890)
 <br>

-**runs** folder have been created in picorv32a directory that includes the date on which we did design setup as shown in below image
+newly created **runs** folder in picorv32a directory includes the date on which we did design setup for ex : in my case its **16-05_16-20** as shown in below image
 <br>

 ![Screenshot from 2024-05-16 22-05-11](https://github.com/akshaynayak212/NASSCOM-VSD-SoC-Design-Program/assets/169296665/846be161-3489-4919-89e6-f6a8fcebea2d)